safepay/sensor.fronius/README.md

 # Fronius Sensor for Home Assistant
+This component simplifies the integration of a Fronius inverter:

-This Fronius sensor creates up to 12 individual sensors in HA and converts Wh to kWh or MWh for easy display or use in automations.
+* creates up to 12 individual sensors for easy display or use in automations

-It works by reading data from Fronius inverters and, optionally, from PowerFlow devices.
+* converts Wh to kWh
+* converts yearly and total energy data to kWh or MWh (user-configurable)
+* optionally connects to PowerFlow devices for 3 additional sensors
+* optionally sums values if you have more than one inverter
+* pauses from sunset to sunrise to handle inverters going offline at night

 ### URL's Utilised
 The Default URL called is ``http://ip_address/GetInverterRealtimeData.cgi?Scope=Device&DeviceId=1&DataCollection=CommonInverterData``